 If you’re a stomach sleeper

 The least common sleep style—only 7% of Americans sleep this way—stomach sleeping presents the biggest challenges for spinal health.
-Because we carry most of our weight across the hips and belly, sleeping on one’s stomach makes it hard to stay comfortable, as that weight pulls downward on the spine.
+Because we carry most of our weight across the hips and belly, sleeping on one’s stomach makes it hard to stay comfortable, as that weight pulls down on the spine.

 Sleeping on your stomach “affects the curvature of the spine and makes it hard for it to stay in a neutral position,” says Breus.
 The result of that misalignment can be chronic back and neck pain, especially if you also sleep with your head cranked completely to one side.
 A medium to slightly firmer mattress will best support your stomach-sleeping body in neutral alignment and keep you from waking up with a sore back.

 Why a latex mattress is a good choice for stomach sleepers: In addition to its natural buoyancy, which creates a sensation of floating on top of the mattress rather than sinking into the surface, a latex mattress is also a good choice for stomach sleepers because of its temperature neutrality.
 Sleeping hot is a common complaint among the stomach crowd.
-Because of its open cell structure, latex sleeps cooler than other types of foam.
+Because of its open-cell structure, latex sleeps cooler than other types of foam.

 If you share a bed